mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-With these temporary tables created, everything was ready to start querying the data:
+With these temporary tables created, everything was ready to start `analyzing` the data:

 <br>